Justt-Mel/writingTest/readme.md

-  expect concatOdds (a[],"b") to be error both inputs should be arrays expect concatOdds(a[],b[]) to be an array
+  expect concatOdds (a[],"b") to be error both inputs should be arrays expect concatOdds(a[],b[]) to be an array expect a[] to be an array of numbers expect b[] to be an array of numbers

 Functional Test Prompt
   if there is a item in the cart